White Tennis Dresses - Classic Women's Tennis Color With Contemporary Style

 Tennis Dresses by LIJA Epitomize Modern Athletic Apparel

 The pretty dress (below left) features Compression fabric technology.
 It makes for a silky-smooth form fitting, moisture wicking, outfit that also has UV 40 sun protection.
-The other white dress (below right) has Fuse fabrication, with allthe performance of the Stride dress, but with a more textured feel.
+The other attractive white dress (below right) has a unique full length locking zip, cooling mesh paneling, pleats, and allthe performance of the Grand Slam dress, but with a more textured feel.
 People will think you have your own personal designer when you walk on court in one of these tennis dresses.

 Tennis players of both sexes have been rebelling against Wimbledon's strict dress code since it was introduced in the 1870s.
 Some notable ones include huge tennis names like Rene Lacoste in the 1930s and Andre Agassi in 1990.
 Andre actually refused to play the tournament at all in wholly white but saw sense the following year, bowing 100% to Wimbledon's requirements.

 On the women's side in recent years, the appropriately named Anne White decided to test the code in 1985 with her skin tight white cat suit.
 It was rejected the next round, proving that whiteness wasn't the only active ingredient in the dress code.